PMunch/data.vm/DESIGN.md

 itself can be implemented completely independent of the specific format.

 ## Basic design
-- Every number is encoded as a variable length number
+- The base unit is not a byte, but a variable size number
-- Every string is null terminated
 - Addressing is done based on "atoms"
+- Strings and floats are defined on top of the variable size numbers and have some special considerations in the instructions set

 ### Addressing
 The top level of the file format is split into addressable chunks.
 Each chunk